Westminster Abbey (British Columbia): Prayer

 The monks pray the Liturgy of the Hours, namely Lauds, Midday Prayer, Vespers and Vigils at four different times throughout the day.
 These are usually sung publicly in the Abbey church.

 Seminary

 The monks operate the Seminary of Christ the King, with a Minor (high school) and Major (college) seminary, both for young men.
 The students reside on the grounds during the school year.
 They also participate in the singing of the Liturgy of the Hours.
 The minor seminary is the only Anglophone high school seminary in Canada, and also the only minor seminary run by Benedictine Monks in the world.
 The major seminary is a private institution authorised by the government of British Columbia to grant degrees.
+In 1951 the Seminary opened the Faculty of Theology.
+In 1966, through its own University Charter, the Seminary was empowered to grant the Bachelor of Arts degree as well as degrees in Theology.

 The students are taught by the monks, as well by many volunteer teachers.
 The Major seminarians are also taught by local diocesan priests.

+In 1973-74 a large athletic field was constructed with the aid of a Canadian Forces field unit; in 1977 the gymnasium-auditorium was completed.

 Art

-Father Dunstan Massey is the abbey's resident artist.
+Father Dunstan Massey was the abbey's resident artist.
 He has painted several frescoes around the abbey, and he has also created a series of concrete bas-reliefs affixed to pillars inside the church.